PocketRelay/Website/docs/client/3-origin-unlinking.md

 Guide for un-linking your game from Origin to allow creating accounts in-game

+If you are looking to have your player data pulled over from the official servers you must first login without unlinking, because unlinked accounts operate completely independently of the official servers so they have no player data associated to them by default.

 :::note
 Unlinking from Origin doesn't disable DRM or remove the requirement for launching from EA/Origin.
 These are still required if you are using a Stream/Origin/EA copy.
 Unlinking from Origin just disconnects your